PureGrain/ProxmoxEmCP/README.md

 ## 🚀 Using from Docker Hub or GitHub Container Registry

-You can run ProxmoxEmCP directly from Docker Hub or GitHub Container Registry (GHCR) without cloning the repo.
+You can run ProxmoxEmCP directly from Docker Hub or GitHub Container Registry (GHCR) without cloning the repository.

 ### Docker Hub